 This is an introduction to the application of copyright law in the United States and Australia to Indigenous Australian art.
 We encourage you to read through each question consecutively to gain an introduction to the relevant concerns.

 This guide was created by Collections Manager and Registrar Nicole Wade, in collaboration with her interns Kendall Stevens, Laura Bendick and Susannah Townes.
-It was reviewed by Dr. Vanessa Russ (Ngarinyin/Gija), Associate Director of the Berndt Museum at the University of Western Australia, and Anthony Wallace of Aboriginal Artists Agency.
+It was reviewed by Dr. Vanessa Russ (Ngarinyin/Gija), former Associate Director of the Berndt Museum at the University of Western Australia, and Anthony Wallis of Aboriginal Artists Agency.

 What is Copyright Law?

 The word copyright refers to the exclusive legal right of artists, writers, musicians and other creators to distribute, reproduce, and profit off of their intellectual property and original creative expression.
 Copyright law, therefore, is the system of legislation and precedents that define and protect these rights.